Harmonic measures on Bowditch boundaries of groups hyperbolic relative to virtually nilpotent subgroups: Introduction

 The question of ascertaining the dimension of the harmonic measure in related settings has been treated in Ledrappier \cite{Led1, Led2}, Kaimanovich \cite{Kai1}, Le Prince \cite{LeP}, \cite{BHM}, Tanaka \cite{Tan}.
 It has been treated for random walks on relatively hyperbolic groups in \cite{DuYa}, for harmonic measures in both Floyd and Bowditch boundaries.
 The random walks considered in the above works are walks that jump along orbits.
 The approach to dimension in \cite{Tan} applies also to our setting with appropriate modification as mentioned earlier-the upper bounds and lower bounds are computed separately; the upper bound using a method in \cite{LeP}, the lower bound is obtained using ergodicity of the $\Gamma$-action with respect to the harmonic measure on $\partial X$.
 Another approach to dimension for the harmonic measure available to us, runs parallel to the one in \cite{BHM} of using the hyperbolicity of a Green metric and of Stratmann-Velani \cite{SV}, for the Patterson-Sullivan measure which uses excursions of geodesics for geometrically finite actions.

-Random walks along orbits behave differently than the walk considered here which also jump across orbits.
+Random walks along orbits behave differently than the walk considered here which also jump orbits.
+The properties of the Bowditch boundary studied here are not captured using random walks pushed-forward from a Cayley graph.
 In a recently announced paper, the results in \cite{SV} on cusp-excursions and a general shadow lemma (in \cite{SV} for geometrically finite Kleinian group actions and Schapira \cite{Sch} in the case of geometrically finite actions on simply connected manifolds of negative curvature) have been generalized to the setting of certain projective spaces in Bray-Tiozzo \cite{BT}; one application of which is to show in fact that suitable conformal densities corresponding to groups acting geometrically finitely are singular with respect to the harmonic measures corresponding to random walks along orbits.
 See \cite{GT} for results comparing a class of quasiconformal measures and harmonic measures corresponding to random walks along orbits (proving singularity) in the CAT($-1$) setting.